benjbuch/octo_waffle/part_11-tidying_tables.md

-A nice feature of using a programmatic approach for data analysis is that it allows retrieving (systematically) many files from multiple locations on your harddrive (e.g. reflecting multiple experiments) and to either analyze them in identical ways one by one, or to combine them for analysis.
+A nice feature of using a programmatic approach for data analysis is that it allows retrieving (systematically) many files from multiple locations on the harddrive (e.g. reflecting multiple experiments) and to analyze them either in identical ways one by one, or to combine them for analysis.

-Certainly, we could import each file individually.
+Certainly, we could import each file individually …

 ``` r
 plate_2 <- read_csv(file = "./part_10-working_with_tables_files/plate_2.csv")
 plate_3 <- read_csv(file = "./part_10-working_with_tables_files/plate_3.csv")
 ```

-However, if we have many files to analyse, this approach can become tedious.
-So, we use `list.files(...)` to create a list of all files in a directory.
-We can even use regular expressions to specify the ones we would like to include.
+However, if we have many files to analyse, we get easily lost.
+A more amenable approach is using `list.files(...)` to create a list (`character` vector) of all files in a directory and apply regular expressions to specify the files we would like to include.

 ``` r
 plate_files.paths <- list.files(path = "./part_10-working_with_tables_files",